Tiberriver256/azure-devops-node-api/docs/api-reference/build-api/README.md

 To use the Build API, you'll need:
 - An Azure DevOps account with appropriate permissions
-- A personal access token (PAT) or other authentication method with Build (Read, Execute) permissions
+- A Personal Access Token (PAT) or other authentication method with Build (Read, Execute) permissions
 - The Azure DevOps Node.js API client library

 ## Getting Started